-Austrians are proud of their heritage, and they tend to prefer locally grown produce and locally made products over imports.
+Austrians are proud of their heritage.
+They tend to prefer locally grown produce and locally made products over imports.
 This national pride can make foreigners feel alienated but they should try not to take it personally and remember that Austria is a small country that places great importance on its heritage and traditions.

 Meeting and greeting in Austria

-Austrian people appreciate personal titles and it is polite to use someone's title when emailing them, addressing them in person, or introducing them to someone else.
+Austrian people appreciate personal titles.
+It is polite to use someone's title when emailing them, addressing them in person, or introducing them to someone else.

-Close friends often kiss when greeting one another and departing.
+Austrian natives typically don't hug each other.
+Close friends often kiss when greeting one another on departing.
 Typically, women will kiss other women, men and women will kiss, but men just shake hands with other men.